cinra/rest-pageinfo-for-wp/README.md

 ## Customize response data

 If you customize response data(ex: breadcrumbs, meta desciption, etc...), please hook to `apply_filters('filter_wp_rest_pageinfo', $info, $request)`.

+## About Preview post

+If you want get preview post, need jwt plugin for check wp logined.

 ## You can easy check it by docker